NBA Rumors: Kawhi Leonard, Kristaps Porzingis Could Sign With Clippers In Free Agency, Per ‘Bleacher Report’

 The Lob City era may have already ended for the Los Angeles Clippers, but they are currently aiming to build a team that has a real chance of contending for the NBA championship title.
-After sending Tobias Harris’ expiring contract to the Philadelphia 76ers before the February NBA trade deadline, the Clippers obtained a plethora of trade assets that they could use in a blockbuster deal to land a superstar next summer.
+After sending Tobias Harris’ expiring contract to the Philadelphia 76ers before the February NBA trade deadline, the Clippers obtained a handful of trade assets, which they could use in a blockbuster deal to land a superstar next summer.

 Also, after the 2018-19 NBA season, the Clippers are expected to become major players in the 2019 NBA free agency.
 According to Adam Fromal of Bleacher Report, the Clippers could create two max slots by trading Danilo Gallinari for salary cap space.
-If they succeed to open enough salary cap space for two maximum free agents, Fromal believes that the Clippers have a strong chance of acquiring Kawhi Leonard of the Toronto Raptors and Kristaps Porzingis of the Dallas Mavericks in the 2019 NBA offseason.
+If they succeed to open enough salary cap space for two maximum free agents, Fromal believes that the Clippers have a strong chance of acquiring both Kawhi Leonard of the Toronto Raptors and Kristaps Porzingis of the Dallas Mavericks in the 2019 NBA offseason.

 Since he was traded to the Toronto Raptors, Kawhi Leonard has been frequently linked to the Clippers.
-In January, Tim Bontemps of ESPN revealed that there’s a growing belief around the league that Leonard will prefer to take his talent to Los Angeles than stay in a cold place like Toronto.
+In January, Tim Bontemps of ESPN detailed a growing belief around the league that Leonard will prefer to take his talent to Los Angeles, rather than stay in a cold city like Toronto.
 There may be two NBA teams situated in his hometown, but there are speculations that Leonard isn’t interested in teaming up with Lakers superstar LeBron James.

 “The popular opinion among league executives six months before Leonard makes his decision is that he’ll choose between the [Toronto] Raptors and the Clippers.
 If it comes down to those two teams, the chance for Leonard to come home and to stay away from snow could be the Clippers’ strongest argument.”